unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 >
 > The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
 The contents of these packs are listed here.
 If you are buying your starting equipment, you can purchase a pack for the price shown, which might be cheaper than buying the items individually.
 >
-> **_Burglar’s Pack (1600 credits)._**  Includes a backpack, a bag of 1,000 ball bearings, 10 feet of micro fiber optic cable, a smoke-can, 5 flares, a crowbar, a hammer, mag-gloves, night-vision goggles, 2 multi-use batteries, 5 days rations, a datapad, and a canteen.
+> **_Burglar's Pack (1600 credits)._**  Includes a backpack, a bag of 1,000 ball bearings, 10 feet of micro fiber optic cable, a smoke-can, 5 flares, a crowbar, a hammer, mag-gloves, night-vision goggles, 2 multi-use batteries, 5 days rations, a datapad, and a canteen.
 The pack also has 50 feet of microfiber rope strapped to the side of it.
 >
-> **_Diplomat’s Pack (3900 credits)._** Includes a footlocker, 2 cases for maps and datacubes, a set of fine clothes, a bottle of ink, an ink pen, a lamp, 2 flasks of oil, 5 sheets of paper, a vial of perfume, sealing wax, and soap.
+> **_Diplomat's Pack (3900 credits)._** Includes a footlocker, 2 cases for maps and datacubes, a set of fine clothes, a bottle of ink, an ink pen, a lamp, 2 flasks of oil, 5 sheets of paper, a vial of perfume, sealing wax, and soap.
 >
 > **_Incursion Pack (1200 credits)._** Includes a backpack, a crowbar, a hammer, mag-gloves, a flashlight, a datapad, 10 days of rations, and a canteen.
 The backpack also has 50 feet of microfiber rope strapped to the side of it.
 >
-> **_Entertainer’s Pack (4000 credits)._** Includes a backpack, a bedroll, 2 costumes, 5 flares, 5 days of rations, a canteen, and a disguise kit.
+> **_Entertainer's Pack (4000 credits)._** Includes a backpack, a bedroll, 2 costumes, 5 flares, 5 days of rations, a canteen, and a disguise kit.
 >
 > **_field survival kit (1000 credits)._** Includes a backpack, a bedroll, a mess kit, a datapad, a flashlight, 10 days of rations, and a canteen.
 The pack also has 50 feet of microfiber rope strapped to the side of it.
 >
 > **_Chaplin's Pack (1900 credits)._** Includes a backpack, a blanket, 10 flares, a datapad, an alms box, 2 blocks of incense, a censer, vestments, 2 days of rations, and a canteen.
 >
-> **_Scholar’s Pack (4000 credits)._** Includes a backpack, a datapad, a scholar’s access card, a flashlight, and a translator implant (programmed with 3 languages of your choice).
+> **_Scholar's Pack (4000 credits)._** Includes a backpack, a datapad, a scholar's access card, a flashlight, and a translator implant (programmed with 3 languages of your choice).

 ### Tools

 A tool helps you to do something you couldn't otherwise do, such as craft or repair an item, forge a document, or pick a lock.
 Your race, class, background, or feats give you proficiency with certain tools.
 Proficiency with a tool allows you to add your proficiency bonus to any ability check you make using that tool.
 Tool use is not tied to a single ability, since proficiency with a tool represents broader knowledge of its use.
-For example, the GM might ask you to make a Dexterity check to carve a fine detail with your woodcarver’s tools, or a Strength check to make something out of particularly hard wood.
+For example, the GM might ask you to make a Dexterity check to carve a fine detail with your woodcarver's tools, or a Strength check to make something out of particularly hard wood.

 ```
 ```
-## Tinker’s Tools
+## Tinker's Tools

 These special tools include the items needed to pursue a craft or trade.
 The table shows examples of the most common types of tools, each providing items related to a single craft.
 Proficiency with a set of artisan's tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
 Each type of artisan's tools requires a separate proficiency.
-Using Tinker’s tools you can repair electronic and mechanical devices with an ability check.
+Using Tinker's tools you can repair electronic and mechanical devices with an ability check.

 ## Disguise Kit